Joe Pye Weed

 Who is Joe Pye?

+Joe Pye weed might have the strangest common name in the native plant world.
+(You can judge for yourself and read our Strange Names for Beautiful Native Plants.)
 For centuries, botany books vaguely described Joe Pye as “an Indian herbalist” or a “wandering medicine man” who lived somewhere on the eastern seaboard in the 1600s.
 The problem?
 Nobody could pin him down.
-Maine, South Carolina, maybe somewhere in between… it was all folklore.
+Maine, South Carolina, maybe somewhere in between…it was a swirl of regional folklore.

 The real Joe Pye finally came into focus in 2017, thanks to a peer-reviewed paper in the University of Michigan’s Great Lakes Botanist.
-Researchers traced the name to Joseph Shauquethqueat, an 18th- and early 19th-century Mohican sachem (chief) who lived in the Mohican communities of Stockbridge, Massachusetts, and later New Stockbridge, New York.
+Researchers traced the name to Joseph Shauquethqueat, an 18th- and early 19th-century Mohican sachem (chief) who lived in the Northeast:

 “Discrepancies have long existed as to the race of the man for whom Joe-Pye-weed was named, the century and the part of the country in which he lived, and even whether the plant name was derived from the name of any person, real or fictional.
 Our investigation has indicated that this plant name is from the cognomen of Joseph Shauquethqueat, an 18th- and early 19th-century Mohican sachem, who lived successively in the Mohican communities at Stockbridge, Massachusetts, and New Stockbridge, New York.”
 (Source)